-Parrsboro Elementary School Energy Navigators!Back To News
+Parrsboro Elementary School Energy Navigators!Back to stories

 Engagement Officer Tabitha Coleman met up with the Grade 6 Green Team at Parrsboro Elementary School to kick start their science curriculum learning about electricity, renewable, and nonrenewable energy sources.
 It was electrifying!